 - No overhead of handling Dangling Pointer

-- Since JVM has to keep track of object reference creation/deletion, this activity requires more CPU power besides the original application.
-It may affect the performance of requests which required large memory
+- Since JVM has to keep track of object reference creation/deletion, this activity requires more CPU power than the original application.
+It may affect the performance of requests which require large memory.

-- Using some GC implementations might result in application stopping unpredictably
+- Using some GC implementations might result in the application stopping unpredictably.

-- Automatized memory management will not be as efficient as the proper manual memory allocation/deallocation
+- Automatized memory management won't be as efficient as the proper manual memory allocation/deallocation.

 3. GC Implementations